Prostecki/bnb-application/README.md

 -   **Database:** Supabase (PostgreSQL)
 -   **DevOps & Tooling:** Docker, GitHub Actions, PNPM Workspaces

+## Recent Changes

+-   **Property Updates:** The method for updating properties has been changed from `PUT` to `PATCH`.
+This allows for partial updates to a property, meaning you only need to send the fields you want to change, rather than the entire property object.
+This makes the API more efficient and easier to use.
+-   **Data Refetching:** The frontend now uses a callback function called `onDataChange` to automatically refetch data after a property is created, updated, or deleted.
+This ensures that the UI is always up-to-date with the latest data from the backend.

 ## Getting Started

 The recommended way to run this project is by using Docker.